 Cut out Clutter

 When walking through a home, buyers want to be able to see the actual home.
 Before letting anyone inside, make sure to get rid of any garbage that may be laying around such as cardboard boxes or plastic grocery bags.
+Keep bedrooms at a state of readiness that includes high quality bed linen and all clothes put away in closets or dressers.
 Make sure toys are put away and laundry baskets are away in closets where they won’t draw any unwanted attention.
 This is also a good time to put away mundane things like newspapers and magazines that sit around and take up a lot of space.

 Rent a Storage Facility